 Causes of Amputations

 Several different types of accidents can lead to the loss of a limb.
 Whether you needed an amputation due to a motor vehicle accident, a burn, or another traumatic event, your life has been forever changed.
-It’s crucial for you to explore your options with our amputation injury lawyers.
+It’s crucial for you to explore your options with our Santa Ana amputation injury lawyers.

 Almost two million people in the United States live with the loss of a limb, also known as an amputation.
 Nearly half of them are the result of some form of trauma, the other half is a result of vascular disease, and less than two percent are cancer-related.
 Approximately 185,000 amputations are performed in the U.S. annually.
 In a recent year, total amputee hospital costs were more than $8.3 billion, leaving a substantial and sometimes insurmountable financial burden on injured individuals.
-If you are one of them, it’s time to contact the experienced Santa Ana amputation injury lawyers at Hess & Nghiem.
+If you are one of them, it’s time to contact the experienced Santa Ana amputation injury attorneys at Hess & Nghiem.
 We can help you seek fair compensation for your injuries.

 Amputations Caused by Trauma